 In a letter dated June 24, 2013, from Barbara Wexler, First Deputy General Counsel of the Executive Office of Elder Affairs to Attorneys Timothy Loff and Deborah Thomson of the Massachusetts Chapter of the National Academy of Elder Law Attorneys, MassHealth states that the policy may not have been exhausted prior to the MassHealth applicant moving to a nursing home.
 There must be at least one day of benefits remaining.

-While this is a much better result than the prior rule, it still could compel seniors to nursing homes earlier than they might have moved otherwise.
-This can add considerable pressure to seniors and their families around the decision to leave the familiarity of home or assisted living for the institutional nature of nursing homes.
+While this is a much better result than the prior rule, it still could compel seniors to nursing homes earlier.
+This can add considerable pressure to seniors and their families around the decision to leave the familiarity of home or assisted living by entering a nursing home.

-WARNING: Seniors and their families hoping to take advantage of the LTCI exclusion on the countability of their former home and the estate recovery exemption need to be aware of another perverse rule and be careful when they complete their application for MassHealth.
-Normally, applicants who own homes are counseled to check off the box saying that they do intend to return home in order for the property to be treated as their personal residence and be noncountable.
+WARNING: Seniors and their families hoping to take advantage of the LTCI exclusion on the countability of their former home and the estate recovery exemption need to be aware of lots of complicated rules and be careful when completing an application for MassHealth coverage.
+Normally, applicants who own homes are counseled to check off the box saying that they do intend to return home in order for the property to be treated as their personal residence and be non-countable.
 However, in order to take advantage the LTCI exclusions, they must instead check off the box stating that they do not intend to return home.
 Even though the house would no longer qualify for the exemption as a personal residence, it will qualify for the LTCI exemption for which there is no $802,000 limit on the equity value.

 Want to know more about this subject?
 Check out these related blogs: